codefellows-seattle-javascript-401d23/28-to-do-app/README.md

-# LAB 28
+# LAB 28-29

 **Author**: Joshua Fredrickson

-**Version**: 1.0.0
+**Version**: 2.0.0

 ## Overview
-Lab 28 is a note taking application that is locally is installed and ran through a browser. at is local is installed and ran through a browser.
+Lab 28 is a note taking application that is locally is installed and ran through a browser. that is locally is installed and ran through a browser.

 ## How to use